Florida's Broken System · Melbourne, Florida

 Based on: CA CONREP · NY Kendra's Law · NC model

-The entire legislative change is two words in existing law
+The entire legislative change is one word in existing law

 MAY SHALL